If you want to maximize investment returns, you should consider The Samurai Method to investing.

-I’ve been following Netflix ever since Reed Hasting, the founder and CEO spoke at my Haas School of Business commencement back in 2006.
-I’m a user, and an existing shareholder in my current after-tax portfolio.
-In other words, I’m bullish enough to be naked long (no downside protection).
-I just don’t have a very big position.
+I've been following Netflix ever since Reed Hasting, the founder and CEO spoke at my Haas School of Business commencement back in 2006.
+I'm a user, and an existing shareholder in my current after-tax portfolio.
+Netflix is still one of my favorite growth stocks.
+In other words, I'm bullish enough to be naked long (no downside protection).
+I just don't have a very big position.

 The bear case for Netflix is that its growth rate is slowing in the US with already 40 million+ subscribers, it's terribly free cash flow negative, it probably has to raise capital, it's expensive, and it's losing money overseas as it tries to land grab.

 The bull case is that Netflix already missed its 3Q results, is down ~20% from its highs, has price elasticity if it wants to raise its subscription price by 10-30% a month, and will eventually make money off international subscribers after it spends money gaining market share.
 Their ability to create successful homegrown shows such as OITNB and Narcos should create a very sticky user experience.